 Virus Scanning Tools

-The following tools can be used to scan your computer when you suspect that it has a virus:
+The following tools can help you scan your computer when you suspect that it has a virus:

 - Microsoft Safety Scanner – Antivirus | Remove Spyware, Malware, Viruses Free